Finding Respite in a Shepherd’s Journey in Abruzzo

 I pinch myself every day, being thankful I have a rich life in such an amazing country.
 But, regardless of where you live, beautiful expansive spaces abound.
 I encourage you to consider the restorative benefits of stepping away from the usual torrent of living and information overload.

 If Abruzzo is a place you’d like to explore…

 Sulmona is a great place to make your center of operations in Abruzzo.
 And, Novelia Giannantonio, who lives there with her delightful husband Peppe, knows everyone.
 She introduced me to Nunzio and orchestrated my day on the mountain.
-If you’re looking for a place to stay contact Novelia about her lovely spacious two-bedroom Casa di Cuore, which she rents out.
+If you’re looking for a place to stay contact Novelia about her lovely spacious two-bedroom Casa di Cuore, which she rents out ( can put you in touch with her, just send me a note through my contact link).
 She and Peppe will make sure you’re pointed in the right direction about things to do.